 As a result of management's identification of the ongoing material weaknesses described above, the Company developed a number of actions and is in the process of implementing changes in its internal control over financial reporting.
-Actions and changes in internal control over financial reporting that occurred during the fourth fiscal quarter of 2012 are described in detail in Item 9A, "Controls and Procedures" in the Company's Annual Form 10-K for the year ended December 31, 2012.
-There were no changes in the Company's internal control over financial reporting, as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act, during the fiscal quarter ended March 29, 2013, that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+Actions and changes in internal control over financial reporting that occurred during the fourth fiscal quarter of 2012 are described in detail in Item 9A, "Controls and Procedures" in the 2012 Amended Annual Report on Form 10-K/A. These changes continued to be refined and changes during this quarter are therefore not considered on their own to have materially affected the Company's internal control over financial reporting.